 Origen begins his book On the First Principles (De Principiis) with the statement that despite the proliferation of doctrines and wranglings over them, the holy Apostles taught in a straightforward and unphilosophical manner only a handful of teachings, and that anything else was personal opinion which held no authority.
 Further he urged that only those apostolic teachings should be considered essential to Christian belief and adherence.
 Those teachings–in the order he lists them–are, simply expressed:

 - There is one God, the source of all things, who from the beginning interacted with mankind.

-- Eventually, having announced him through various prophets, He sent the Lord Jesus Christ to call all the world to spiritual regeneration.
+- Eventually, having announced him through various prophets, he sent the Lord Jesus Christ to call Israel and the Gentiles to spiritual regeneration.

 - Although it was not precisely defined or explained by the apostles, our Lord taught that God was Triune: Father, Son, and Holy Spirit.

 - The Holy Spirit is the inspirer and sanctifier of the saints.